microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/env_setup.md

 ## AzureML Connections
 Connections are objects stored in the AzureML workspace that storage and manage credentials required for interacting with LLMs.
 We will be using a Custom Connection, which is a generic connection type.
 Custom Connections have two dictionaries, `secrets` for secrets to be stored in Key Vault, and `configs` for non secrets that are stored in the AzureML workspace.

 Create a custom connection in the AzureML workspace, instructions [here](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/tools-reference/python-tool?view=azureml-api-2#create-a-custom-connection).
-Ensure that the key value pairs used correspond to the variables in the `.env.template` [here](.env.template), also listed below.
+The key value pairs required are listed below.

 The following variables are required to be set as secret:
 - AZURE_SEARCH_ADMIN_KEY